1123/learn-kafka-courses/README.md

 Every application uses a utility class, `TopicLoader`, which will create the required topics and populate them with some sample data.

 Finally, to run an exercise from the command line (assuming you are in the root directory of the repo) run one of the following commands.
-Remember to set and export your PARTICIPANT_NAME environment variable beforehand.
+Remember to specify the `participant.name` property in your properties file.

 * `mvn exec:java -Dexec.mainClass=io.confluent.developer.ktable.KTableExample`
 * `mvn exec:java -Dexec.mainClass=io.confluent.developer.aggregate.StreamsAggregate`